Saint Kitts Creole: Grammar

 Ah does buy it.
 I usually buy it.

 Ah did buy it.
 I bought it.

 Ah done buy it.
 I already bought it.
 Also can be said as - Ah did buy it arready.

 Ah goin buy it.
 I will buy it.

 Ah goin guh buy it.
 I am on my way to buy it.

 Example sentences

 Ahwee/Awe a go dung by e fiel by d house go pik nuts. - We are going down to the field by the house to pick peanuts.

 Is dey dem pikni does wash dem skin. - There is where the children bathe (their skin).

-Unno kno who e tis u a play wit u kno. - You do not know with whom you are messing.
+You know who e tis u a play wit. - You do not know with whom you are messing.

 Example words and phrases

 Some of the Saint Kitts Creole words listed below are unique, but others are commonly used in or originated from neighbouring islands.